 - Revenue per available room

-Key metric 1: Average room rate / average daily rate
+Key metric 1: Average room rate or Average daily rate

 So, why do you need to know your ADR?